Has 2019 Killed The Heel?

 But the interesting thing isn’t that we’ve been abandoning high heels (a 7% drop between 2017 and 2018, according to Mintel).
 Fashion has always done this – the back and forth, the pendulum swing, the consumerist Newton’s cradle that pushes us eternally from one extreme to the other, skinnies to flares, mini to maxi, heels to flats to heels again.

 No, the interesting thing is how many of us aren’t willing to go back.
 Not now, and maybe not ever.
-Even when the September issues land and the leaves start to change and fashion decides that we’ve had enough fun and tries to round us up, like gambolling lambs to the slaughter.
+Even when the September issues land and the leaves start to change and fashion decides that we’ve had enough fun and tries to round us up.
 My feet now scream in silent protest if I so much as look at anything higher than a half-inch flatform.
 "No," they’re saying.
 "Shan’t.
 You can’t make me."

 Advertisement